RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 2. Remove any Audio data points outside the request window.

+3. Create Audio data points with NaN data values and timestamps based on the Audio sample rate such that the entire Audio record fills the request window and there are no points greater than 2 sample intervals apart or data points outside the window.

-3. Remove data points from each non-audio sensor that are outside the request window.
+4. Remove data points from each non-audio sensor that are outside the request window.

-4. Create two rows in each sensor's dataframe with timestamps equal to the start and end timestamps of the trimmed audio sensor.
+5. Create two rows in each sensor's dataframe with timestamps equal to the start and end timestamps of the trimmed audio sensor.
    * The copy_edge_points parameter determines which data values of these fabricated points will contain.

-5. Update the Station metadata.
+6. Update the Station metadata.

-6. Update the Data Window metadata to match the data.
+7. Update the Data Window metadata to match the data.

 ### Data Window Complete